GauBen/gautier.dev/src/articles/2023-08-14-a-new-programming-language/index.md

 These concepts are inspired by [Temporal](https://temporal.io/) and [ADA](https://ada-lang.io/).

 - A function is a deterministic computation, that returns a value.
 It has no side effects.
 It is written as a simple expression.
-- A procedure is a computation that has side effects, but does not return a value.
+- A procedure is a computation that has side effects and can leverage the event loop.
 - A workflow is a computation that can be interrupted, and resumed later.
 It cannot have direct side effects, but it can call procedures.

 I want the syntax to feel natural for C-like programmers, but with less symbols.
 Python's syntax is also a good inspiration.
 Also, I want to get rid of positional arguments, and use key-value arguments instead.